-The concept of yoga as a therapy is not knew (yoga cikitsa), however its currently expanding role in healthcare on a global scale requires a bridge connecting the vast tradition of yoga with those who can benefit most, but are unaware of its scope and adaptability.
-We are grateful to have studied yoga therapy with Ganesh Mohan, a yoga therapist and MD trained both in allopathic medicine and in Ayurveda.
+The concept of yoga as a therapy is not knew; however, its currently expanding role in healthcare on a global scale requires a bridge connecting the vast tradition of yoga with those who can benefit most, but may be unaware of its scope and adaptability.
+We are grateful to have studied yoga therapy with Dr. Ganesh Mohan, a yoga therapist and MD trained both in allopathic medicine and in Ayurveda.
 He learned yoga under the tutelage of his parents, A.G.
-Mohan and Indra Mohan— direct students of Krishnamacharya, and founders of Svastha, a global yoga therapy network.
-The sanskrit word 'Svastha' describes a complete state of balance: being oneself or in one's natural state, and healthy in body and mind.
+Mohan and Indra Mohan—direct students of Krishnamacharya, and founders of Svastha, a global yoga therapy network.
+The sanskrit word Svastha describes a complete state of balance: being oneself or in one's natural state, and healthy in body and mind.

-We are a C-IAYT certified yoga therapist under the standards set by IAYT, the International Association of Yoga Therapists, specializing in neurological conditions and movement disorders, and in-home therapy for disability, rehabilitation, chronic pain management, cancer recovery.
-Although helping others takes us into various settings —clinical, palliative, residential— the core of our yoga therapy is traditional Hatha yoga, grounded in simple yet fundamental principles.
-The most important of these is that yoga is introspective and experienced differently by each person...
+We are a C-IAYT certified yoga therapist under the standards set by IAYT, the International Association of Yoga Therapists.
+Although helping others takes us into various settings—clinical, palliative, residential—the core of our yoga therapy is traditional Hatha yoga, grounded in simple yet fundamental principles.
+The most important of these is that yoga is introspective and experienced differently by each person.
 Its gentle yet profound effect on the body and mind is something to be observed, felt, internalized, creating awareness at all levels.

-Whole Person Nutrition consultations and guidance may be a component of Mindful Mentoring, Comprehensive Therapy, and Second Nature Yoga Therapy™— providing basic guidelines for wholesome, healthful eating and lifestyle habits, and support for emotional eating and disordered eating.
+Whole Person Nutrition provides nutritional guidance and counseling for wholesome, healthful eating and lifestyle habits, informed nutrition choices in specific conditions such as Parkinson's, autism, and celiac disease, as well as support for emotional eating and disordered eating.
 For many, food is a source of comfort, and yet, it can also be an addiction.
 The relationship between food and mental / emotional state has been established by science, yet it is an age-old part of all traditions of medicine: food is medicine!
-With the mass movement to urbanization across the globe, we have lost awareness of the intrinsic relationship between the body-mind, nature as a sustainer, and the effects of our environment, both on health and state of mind.
+With the mass movement to urbanization across the globe, we have lost awareness of the intrinsic relationship between the body-mind, nature as a sustainer, and the effects of our environment on health and state of mind.

 As a yoga therapist and yoga therapy instructor, we strive to pass along what we have learned to our students and colleagues: NeuroSupportive & NeuroPalliative Yoga Therapy™ Training is offered as a specialized training for C-IAYT yoga therapists and therapists-in-training.

-Therapeutic Thai Bodywork Trainings are intensive apprenticeships, helping students think and treat traditionally, at the subtle, therapeutic level, rather than learning a multiplicity of popular acrobatic techniques.
+Therapeutic Thai Bodywork Apprenticeships help students think and treat at the subtle, therapeutic level, rather than learning a multiplicity of popular acrobatic techniques.
 Unlike a workshop or classroom setting, students have the opportunity to study one-on-one with the instructor over time, permitting a fundamental understanding of the tradition of Nuad Borarn within the framework of the Thai healing tradition.

 Perspectives & Outreach